-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 - Identify and remove auto-generated or spun content.

-- Identify affiliate pages that don’t provide added value beyond what the manufacturer or retailer offers.
-Thicken or eliminate those pages.
+- Identify affiliate pages that don’t provide added value beyond what the manufacturer/retailer offers.
+Beef up or eliminate those pages.

-- Use duplicate content detection software to identify content found elsewhere on the web.
+- Use Duplicate Content Detection Software to identify content found elsewhere on the web.
 Remove and/or replace that content.

 - Identify content with low word counts and where appropriate, thicken those pages to be useful and informative.